wirecardBrasil/moip-sdk-java-le/README.md

 We offer many ways to contact us, so if you have a question, do not hesitate, talk to us what you need.
 For questions about API or business rules, contact us by [support](https://dev.moip.com.br/v2.0/) or [[slack](#Slack)](https://slackin-cqtchmfquq.now.sh/).
 But, if you have a question or suggestion about the SDK, feel free to open an **issue** or **pull request**.

 ## Contributing
 Do you have an enhancement suggest or find something to fix?
 Go ahead, help us and let your mark on Moip, open **pull requests** and **issues** against this project.
-If you want to do it, before, please read the `Contributing.md` to be sure everyone fallows the same structure and planning of the project.
+If you want to do it, before, please read the `CONTRIBUTING.md` to be sure everyone follows the same structure and planning of the project.
 Remember, we :heart: contributions. :rocket: